-You may be thinking, “How on earth can motion cause low back pain?
+You may be thinking, “How can motion cause low back pain?
 Weren’t humans designed to be in motion?”
 Yes, humans are meant to be active.
 But like all well-built machines, sometimes normal use leads to wear and tear.

 We’re not, by any means, telling you that in order to be free of low back pain you must remain motionless.
 In fact, inactivity may cause more pain than excessive motion.
 Keep reading to discover what may be causing that ache in your lower back.

 1. Strained muscles from twisting and turning motions

 The first thing you should know about motion-caused low back pain is it rarely has anything to do with the bones in your spine.
 In most instances, the muscles and ligaments surrounding your spine are the perpetrators causing the pain.

 Twisting and turning your lower back leaves you at risk for overstretching or even tearing the muscles and ligaments surrounding your spine.
 This can cause the surrounding area to become inflamed and, in more severe cases, even cause back spasms.

 2. Disc herniation